 Maître Mike Westgate started his coaching career under the guidance of Prof A T Simmonds at the Latista Club in London.
-Later worked with the junior girls foil squad at the fencing headquarters in London under the direct of the National Coach, Prof R Anderson.
+Later he worked with the Junior Girls Foil Squad at the fencing headquarters in London under the direct of the National Coach, Prof R Anderson.

-Developed epee and sabre at Salle Boston (London) under the guidance of Prof. S Boston and Prof. R Emery.
-Qualified as a Level 5 British Fencing coach in all weapons in 1990.
-Developed foil coaching working with the British senior squad under the direction of Prof. Z Wojciechowski.
-British Under 20 boys epee coach in 1970's.
-Attended most Cadet, Junior as well as a number of Senior World and European Championships with Ireland or Great Britain since 1981.
+Mike developed épée and sabre at Salle Boston (London) under the guidance of Prof. S Boston and Prof. R Emery.
+Qualified as a Level 5 British Fencing coach in all weapons in 1990, he developed foil coaching working with the British senior squad under the direction of Prof. Z Wojciechowski.
+He was the British Under 20 Boys Épée coach in the 1970's.
+Mike has attended most Cadet, Junior as well as a number of Senior World and European Championships with Ireland or Great Britain since 1981.

-Mike attended the 1980 Olympics as Modern Pentathlon coach.
+Mike attended the 1980 Olympics as a Modern Pentathlon coach.

 Inducted into the Irish Academy of Arms in May 2010, Mike Westgate is the Performance Director for Northern Ireland Fencing and was awarded the British Fencing Association Lifetime Achievement Award in 2017.

-Mike is the Northern Representative of the Academy.
+Mike is the Secretary and Northern Representative of the Academy.